fiddlecube/fiddlecube-sdk/README.md

+> [!Note]
+> This repository is now archived.
+Thanks to all the users who have supported us so far!
+> We are working on the next version of our product based on your valuable feedback.
+> Watch this space for new, interesting developments in the future.

 # FiddleCube - Generate ideal question-answers for testing RAG

 FiddleCube generates an ideal question-answer dataset for testing your LLM.
 Run tests on this dataset before pushing any prompt or RAG upgrades.